hisorange/inductor/readme.md

   filters: ['my_.+', 'wp_.+'],
 });

-// Apply the desired state, and the library will create or modify the databse to match the given blueprint await driver.setState([
+// Apply the desired state, and the library will create or modify the databse to match the given schema await driver.setState([
   {
     name: 'my_table',
     isLogged: true,
-    kind: BlueprintKind.TABLE,
+    kind: SchemaKind.TABLE,
     columns: {
       id: {
         kind: ColumnKind.COLUMN,